Ernyoke/certified-aws-devops-professional/02-configuration-management-and-iac/cloudformation.md

 ## CloudFormation StackSets

 - Used for create/update/delete stacks across multiple accounts and regions, all in a single operation
-- Administrator account has to create StackSets
+- An administrator account has to create StackSets, while the target accounts will create/update/delete the stack instances from the StackSet
-- Target accounts will create/update/delete the stack instances from the StackSet
+- When we update a StackSet in the admin account, all the associated target accounts will receive this update
 - Permission models:
     - Self-managed Permissions:
         - Create the IAM roles (with established trusted relationship) in both administrator and target accounts